earthly/earthly/docs/earthfile/earthfile.md

 If inline caching is enabled, the `--push` option also instructs Earthly to use the specified image names as cache sources.

-Push commands are not run by default.
-Add the --push flag to the earth invocation to enable pushing.
+The actual push is not executed by default.
+Add the `--push` flag to the earth invocation to enable pushing.
 For example

 ```bash
 earth --push +docker-image